The Human Situation

 - Whatever hurts the people I hate is right; whatever doesn’t hurt the people I hate is wrong.

 The terrible simplicity of such answers has very often been the basis for the most obscene crimes and atrocities in human history.
-And, unfortunately, those who reduce all of life to a simple question of whether they’re getting their way or not prevail more than we would like to admit.
+And, unfortunately, those who reduce all of life to a simple question of whether they’re getting their way or not prevail more than we would like to admit

-We are confronted on a daily basis with assertions of fact, statements which claim to be “true” in the sense that they are, presumably, empirically demonstrable.
+We are confronted on a daily basis with assertions of fact, statements which people claim to be “true” in the sense that the statements are, presumably, empirically demonstrable.
 We are presented with claims of evidence, claims that such-and-such an event occurred in real time at a real place.
 We have to make decisions about what we believe to be truly real.
-We are faced with the existential question, therefore, “What is true and what is false?”
+We are faced with the question, therefore, “What is true and what is false?”
 Upon this question rest whole belief systems and ideologies, as well as the related issues of whether we can even reliably ascertain answers to such a question.
 We are forced to define what we mean by “true” and “false”.
 How have people gone about doing so?

 Throughout human existence, people have generally thought that whatever they perceived with their own senses was true.
 “I saw it with my own eyes” is considered conclusive proof to most of us.
 As far as the truth of larger things is concerned, there have been other methods employed.
 In most societies of the past, for example, the test of whether something was true or not was simple: do those with the ability to contact the supernatural plane of existence say that it is?
 If those believed to have this power passed a judgment on such a question, it was generally considered authoritative.
 There are gods, there is a soul, there are gods that weigh the soul in the balance after death, there is a sacred river we cross only in death, there are sacrifices which must be made to placate the gods, things can come alive again after dying, and all manner of such beliefs have been accepted as true because those with specialized knowledge of the metaphysical said so.
 Until a few hundred years ago this was considered the most powerful standard of truth in the vast majority of human societies.